-With an increasing population as a result 6.135 of new housing developments the Community was keen to ensure that education facilities should keep pace with demand.
+6.135 With an increasing population as a result of new housing developments the Community was keen to ensure that education facilities should keep pace with demand.
 The current development of 110 homes on Hill Lane provided, through Section 106 contributions, the potential to increase capacity for Primary School age children in Blackrod.
-Currently one of those schools. has Primary School), undergone (Blackrod expansion to accommodate increased numbers of children.
+Currently one of those schools.
+(Blackrod Primary School), has undergone expansion to accommodate increased numbers of children.